Surviving A Life-Threatening Bacterial Infection

 This is one of my favorite gratitude quotes.
 To wake up in the morning and simply say ‘Thank you for this gift of another day to be AMAZING!’.
 Due to a very unfortunate set of circumstances over the first two weeks of December, this phrase has never been more true for me.

 Some of you who are following me on Facebook or with the daily gratitude posts will know that I was very ill and in intensive care for over a week at the beginning of this month (Dec 2014).
 I haven’t shared too many of the details of my story, but now that I am back, naturally, I have been getting many questions about what happened.
 This post will shed some light on the story.

 First, I really wanted to share with you how I actually found gratitude after surviving a life-threatening illness.
 And after, if you want to know more details of the actual illness, I will share my story, in the level of detail that I am comfortable with.
-I will not be answering any more detailed questions and if you have questions about the illness, Google it.

 What I’m Grateful For

 My family.
 A terrible set of circumstances but I got to see my sister who lives in Vancouver and my parents who live in Mexico.
 And I would do the same for them (hopefully I’ll never have to).

 Truly the gift of another day.
 When your next day really isn’t certain, you have a very different level of of gratitude when you do wake up each morning.
 At 38, I thought I already had this level of gratitude.
 Now I truly do.

 My husband.
 I married the right one, that’s for sure.
 He did what had to be done, took care of our daughter, spent his days and nights at the hospital and did his best to keep things together and keep in touch with friends and family.